ayoo2452/DH110/README.md

 # MyLA311: Unsolicited Mobile Redesign

-## Introduction
+## 🔹Introduction
 Just as sustainable communities depend on proper environmental regulation, the daily circumstances of citizens are equally relevant and should be thoroughly accounted for and supported by their respective local governments.
 In a sprawling, densely populated city like Los Angeles, a need for organized support and communication with the local government is extremely **prevalent**.
 As such, my project this quarter is an unsolicited mobile redesign of MyLA311, a mobile app created by the City of Los Angeles as a means to facilitate city service request submissions.
 This app targets users based in Los Angeles, as the city services that users may request only range over the Los Angeles area.
 My redesign also draws information from the website 211LA.org, which provides information on economic, domestic, and/or personal resources available to Los Angeles citizens.
 As a whole, this project reflects the UN's Sustainable Community and Cities goal (SDG #11) as it will serve as a uniting resource to help LA citizens better make use of available resources, including but not limited to city services, public transit, and volunteer organizations.

-## Design Statement
+## 🔹Design Statement

 Los Angeles is infamous for its high cost of living and is notoriously difficult to navigate without a car, but this city also has underutilized facilities and resources.
 This project aims to create a centralized hub of information for Los Angeles residents, allowing easy access to city-provided resources like public transit and city services.
-Furthermore, this redesign intends to raise awareness **for support systems and/or organizations for various concerns.** In an effort to streamline usability of city-provided resources and support, this project aim to resolve the following issues for Los Angeles residents:
+Furthermore, this redesign intends to raise awareness **for support systems and/or organizations for various concerns.

-1. Overwhelming variety of bus and/or train routes
-2. Lack of communication with the local government on non-emergency issues
-3. Needs for extra support in financial, health, domestic, etc. affairs

 > *Note that this project limits itself to Los Angeles-specific issues due to our highly dense population and the specialized issues and/or solutions that can arise from our unique location and culture.*
 >

 Having streamlined communication and easy access to resources is incredibly important to foster a sustainable community.
 Thus, it is important to resolve this issue through my project— a mobile redesign— because such a product utilizes modern advances in technology and communication to improve the quality of life for Los Angeles citizens.

-## Competitor Analysis [A1, A2]
+## 🔹Competitor Analysis [A1, A2]

 ### ************************************************Severity score rating scheme************************************************